eharrow/eharrow.github.io/_posts/2018-06-22-adding-GPG-key-to-sign-git-commits-with-github-and-keybase.md

 $ git commit -m "updated"
 ```

 I usually use Sourcetree and making this sign commits was a bit more involved.
-Sourcetree requires GPG v2 to sign so install it update git to use it.
+Sourcetree requires GPG v2 to sign so install it and update git to use it.
 On a Mac with [homebrew](https://brew.sh) I did:

 ``` shell
 $ brew install gnupg2